ldarrick/ldarrick.github.io/index.md

 ### Research {#research}

-I am interested in developing mathematics at the interface of topology, geometry, and analysis in order to build novel tools to study parametrized data.
+I am interested in developing mathematics at the interface of topology, geometry, and analysis in order to build novel tools to study functional data.
 Currently, most of my work revolves around applications and generalizations of the path signature from a topological and geometric point of view.

 <!------------------------------------------------------------------------------------------------>